 A study of basic structure, chemical nature, growth, nutrition, metabolism, genetics and classification of bacteria, viruses, rickettsiae and fungi.
-Includes a discussion of immunology and effects of chemical and physical agents on the growth of these microorganisms.
-Lab involves manipulation, cultivation and identification of microorganisms.
-Designed for students pursuing a career in the science or related fields.
+Includes a discussion

 Prerequisite: Completion of BIO 121 or 135 with a course grade of a C or better.

 Research for Natural Sciences